 The figures below are only a guide.
 Actual salaries may vary, depending on:

-Most presenters start as unpaid interns to gain experience.
+Most presenters start as interns to gain experience.
 Salaries vary greatly depending on your experience and where you are working.
 Many presenters work freelance for different companies.
 Well-known presenters earn significantly higher salaries.

 Workforce Employment Status